evelynchang0605/Android_ScoreDemo/README.md

 ```

 ## MainActivity.java
-- Using Binding and ViewModel
+- Using Binding and ViewModel.
 ```
   binding = DataBindingUtil.setContentView(this, R.layout.activity_main);
   myViewModel = new ViewModelProvider(this).get(MyViewModel.class);